Beauty and the Beak

 Please complete the following information, and you will be able to download the file to 3D print for educational purposes.
 You must be with a publicly funded organization in order to download and use this form.

-If you are not affiliated with an education program or are not publicly funded, We do have items for sale on the Education Page linked here.
+If you are not affiliated with an education program in Idaho or are not publicly funded, We do have items for sale on the Education Page linked here.

 Beauty is doing very well.
 Her upper beak has slowly regenerated some growth, which pushed the specially-fitted prosthetic beak off.
 The GREAT news in this is that the beak growth now allows Beauty to feed herself.
 We cut strips of salmon (one of her favorites) and lay them out, and she is able to scoop them up to eat on her own.
 We are in a wait and see pattern before determining any kind of new prosthetic beak, which is dependent upon any continued regrowth.